Mail Order Experience

 Lavandula angustifolia 'Bridestowe Myra'

 Plants often come in more than one size.
-Please see the dropdown box above for available sizes.
+Please see the dropdown box below for available sizes

 BRIDESTOWE PERFUME LAVENDER

 ‘Bridestowe’ Myra’ has outstanding perfume combined with classic lavender colour in large flower heads.

 She is a prolific bloomer, and a huge garden asset, particularly for fragrance indoors as cut flowers and perfuming the air in the garden.